krzyszt/react-redux-rxjs-boilerplate/README.md

 and allows you to react to those actions before optionally emitting new actions yourself — actions in , actions out.
 <br />

-To add a new application slice just add a new reducer to the rootReducer then add new actions and epics or replace existing ones..
+To add a new application slice just add a new reducer to the rootReducer then add new actions and epics or replace existing ones.

+## Testing

+The starter kit comes with a configured testing environment.

+Run `yarn test`, `yarn test-watch` or `yarn test-coverage` for testing.

+## Build

+Run `yarn build` to build the application.

+## Storybook

+The starter kit comes with a configured Storybook.

+Run `yarn storybook` to see the storybook at `http://localhost:6006`